Roberto Firmino’s Stats, Liverpool Highlights And More

 View this post on Instagram

-His decision to not renew his contract with Liverpool sent shockwaves among the Anfield hopeful but as it is with life, the show must go on and Firminio was given the warmest of goodbyes.
-The 31-year-old still has a ton left in him and if rumours are to be believed, is looking to sign with powerhouse Spanish side Real Madrid.
+His decision to not renew his contract with Liverpool sent shockwaves among fans but as is the case with life, the show must go on and Firmino was given the warmest of goodbyes.
+The 31-year-old still has a ton left in him and if rumours are to be believed, he is looking to sign with powerhouse Spanish side Real Madrid.

+*He was once accused of using a racial slur but that accusation was quickly debunked and dismissed.

 Roberto Firmino’s stats: His total career goals

-Firminio has scored a total of 168 goals across all leagues and competition with 82 goals for Liverpool in the premier league.
-He also scored 22 goals for the side in the Champions League.
+Firmino has scored a total of 168 goals across all leagues and competitions including 82 goals for Liverpool in the premier league.
+He also scored 22 goals for Liverpool in the Champions League.

 (Hero and feature image credits: Courtesy Instagram: Roberto Firmino)